 How to Start Shifting Gently

-You might begin by simply noticing the body in these moments.
-The next time you’re about to say yes or offer to handle a task, pause for just one breath.
-Notice if your chest tightens or if you’re holding your breath.
+You might begin by simply noticing your body in these moments.
+The next time you’re about to say yes or offer to handle a task, pause for just one breath and notice whether your chest tightens or whether you’re holding it.
+Instead of judging the reaction, begin by validating the strategy your system is using.
+You might even tell yourself, “My system is trying to keep me safe by being helpful right now.”

 The Path to Agency and True Power

 You aren’t broken.
-You’re highly skilled at connecting, and you reach for that skill even when you feel threatened.
-This is a sign of your intelligence and your deep capacity for empathy.
-With enough safety and time, these strengths can shift from being a survival requirement to a genuine choice.
+You’re highly skilled at connecting, and you reach for that skill when your system feels unsettled, which is a reflection of your intelligence and your deep capacity for empathy.

 Moving Toward Internal Safety